MichaelKaaden/mp3rename/README.md

 ARGS:
     <START_DIR>    the directory to start from
 ```

 ## Result

 The resulting file name will have the form

 `<Disc Number><Track Number> <Artist> - <Track Title>.<extension>`.

+When using the `--artist` flag and the "Artist" tag is the same for the whole directory, the file name will be shortened
+to

+`<Disc Number><Track Number> <Track Title>.<extension>`.

-Optionally, the directory containing the music files will be renamed to the album title (if the same for all music files
+Optionally, the directory containing the music files will be renamed to the album title (if it is the same for all music
-within this directory).
+files within this directory).